 OKR’s Improve Accountability

-Studies have shown that when people are involved in goal setting and decision making, it makes them more motivated and driven to achieve the goals they have helped set.
-While 93% of people in a study by Partners in Leadership say, they could not take accountability for the results they wanted or had challenges aligning their work.
+Studies have shown that when people are involved in goal-setting and decision-making, it makes them more motivated and driven to achieve the goals they have helped set.
+While 93% of people in a study by Culture Partners say, they could not take accountability for the results they wanted or had challenges aligning their work.
 Sharing OKR’s with everybody means that everyone understands the goals they need to achieve and why, resulting in everyone being more accountable.
-Of course, this is even truer when the company uses peer to peer feedback.
-But even without it, OKR’s improves accountability resulting in improved work and motivates your people.
+Of course, this is even truer when the company uses peer-to-peer feedback.
+And even without it, OKR’s improves accountability resulting in improved work and motivates your people.

 They Build Trust

 People like to work for a company and management they can trust.
 It echoes the sentiment that people leave managers, not companies.
-When a company doesn’t communicate thoroughly with its people, it creates a feeling of superiority.
-They can feel less valued and more out of the loop resulting in a strained relationship with managers – with knock on effects such as demotivation and a drop in productivity.
-With OKR’s, however, people are communicated with regularly and are involved in goal setting and decision making.
+When a company doesn’t communicate thoroughly with its people they can feel less valued and more out of the loop resulting in a strained relationship with managers - with knock-on effects such as demotivation and a drop in productivity.
+With OKR’s, however, people are communicated with regularly and are involved in goal-setting and decision-making.
 This inclusion means they feel on a similar level to their managers and makes them more committed to achieving their goals because they were part of the process.
 Not only do OKRs help foster a more inclusive workplace but a report by McKinsey found that 20% of people’s working week time is spent looking for information or trying to get a hold of their colleagues so, it’s no surprise that a lack of communication and trust impacts productivity.
 Building this trust has a positive impact on performance and engagement working towards this dream culture.